MJ Melendez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- In his last outing on Friday against the Oakland Athletics, the left-hander went seven scoreless innings while surrendering two hits.
+- His last appearance came on Friday against the Oakland Athletics, when the lefty went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.